-Antigua Sailing Week brings world class racing and extravagant all-night parties at the end of April and beginning of May, but year-round aquatic adventure means you can charter a yacht, swim, snorkel, kayak or windsurf any day of the week.
+Antigua Sailing Week brings world class racing and extravagant parties at the end of April and beginning of May, but year-round aquatic adventure means you can charter a yacht, swim, snorkel, kayak or windsurf any day of the week.
 The diving here is perhaps not for those looking to push the boundaries, but it’s a safe bet for beginners.
-Paradise Reef and Deep Bay are a snorkeller's dream, and the latter is home to the Andes shipwreck, easily accessible with just a snorkel and a pair of fins.
-Get out of the water and into a jeep for a tour of the rainforest, find out more about the island's colonial history and naval heritage at Nelson's Dockyard and jump in a helicopter for a flight over neighbouring Montserrat's notorious volcano.
+Paradise Reef and Deep Bay are a snorkeller’s dream, and the latter is home to the Andes shipwreck, easily accessible with just a snorkel and flippers.
+Get out of the water and into a jeep for a rainforest tour, find out more about the island’s colonial history and naval heritage at Nelson’s Dockyard or jump in a helicopter and take a flight over neighbouring Montserrat’s notorious volcano.

-Back on solid ground, sun lovers will find dozens of deserted beaches where there is little chance of your towel overlapping with a stranger.
+Back on solid ground, sun lovers will find dozens of deserted beaches.
 For dreamy sunsets get down to Darkwood Beach, and for pelican spotting head to Ffrye’s Bay.
-Dining can be sophisticated pan-Asian at the superb East at Carlisle Bay, casual fresh fish and lobster at OJ’s at Johnson’s Point, or perhaps Caribbean fusion combined with stunning sea views at Carmichael’s at Sugar Ridge.
-To really hit it off with the locals, join a Saturday night street grill or head to Shirley Heights' famous Sunday night barbecue, when the whole island seems to come together and the old garrison reverberates to the rhythms of reggae, soca and calypso.
+Dining can be sophisticated pan-Asian at the superb East at Carlisle Bay, or casual fresh fish and lobster at OJ’s at Johnson’s Point.
+To really hit it off with the locals, join a Saturday night street grill or head to Shirley Heights’ famous Sunday night barbecue, when the whole island seems to come together and the old garrison reverberates to the rhythms of reggae, soca and calypso.

 Nelson's Dockyard and English Harbour

-Enjoy a trip to this beautifully preserved historic site, the only Georgian naval facility still in use anywhere in the world.
-You’ll find many little cafés and restaurants, as well as a museum displaying memorabilia from the time Admiral Nelson made this his base in the 18th Century.
+Visit this beautifully preserved historic site, the only Georgian naval facility still in use anywhere in the world.
+You’ll find many little cafés and restaurants, as well as a museum displaying memorabilia from the time when Admiral Nelson made this his base in the 18th Century.
 Today the harbour attracts many visitors due to its thriving yachting scene.

 Hire a jeep and explore Fig Tree Drive

 Driving in Antigua is effortless as the island is small and relatively flat.
-Exploring scenic Fig Tree Drive, you’ll pass through rainforest, old sugar mills and churches.
-But, if you don’t fancy driving yourself, we’ll happily arrange a car and driver for you.
+Exploring scenic Fig Tree Drive, you’ll drive through rainforest and past old sugar mills and churches.
+If you don’t fancy driving yourself, we’ll happily arrange a car and driver for you.